 304 The Family (3).
 F and S. An intensive culturally comparative and historical analysis of the family as an institution.
 The contemporary courtship, marriage, and divorce patterns of the American family are also discussed.
-Mr. H. Holstege.
+C. Kreykes Brandsen.

 308 Demography and World Population Problems (3).
-This introduction to demographic analysis of society includes a consideration of the major demographic theories of population growth and how these contribute to an understanding of population explosion; a review of how the socio-cultural dimension of human society affects major sources of population growth (fertility, mortality, migration, and how variations in these reciprocally affect society); and an analysis of the causes and consequences of population size, distribution, and composition for human society.
-Not offered 2001-02.
-Staff.
+S. This introduction to demographic analysis of society includes a consideration of the major demographic theories of population growth and how these contribute to an understanding of population explosion; a review of how the socio-cultural dimension of human society affects major sources of population growth (fertility, mortality, migration, and how variations in these reciprocally affect society); and an analysis of the causes and consequences of population size, distribution, and composition for human society.
+M. Loyd-Paige.